PjEdwards/hsds-nsrdb-test/README.md

 ```

 ### HSDS requirement
-This service requires a running instance of HSDS configured with the S3 bucket containing the NSRDB Data
+This service requires a running instance of HSDS.
+BUCKET_NAME can be set as below, or you can create a bucket as described in the HSDS installation instructions.

+For best performance it's desirable that the service run in the AWS uus-west-2 reegion.
 ```
 BUCKET_NAME=nrel-pds-hsds
 AWS_REGION=us-west-2